mariobox/mariosanchez.org/content/note/compound.md

 ### On Choices

-<mark>At the beginning, you make choices.
-Then, your choices make you</mark>.
+**At the beginning, you make choices.
+Then, your choices make you**.
 Make good choices.

 ### On Owning Outcomes

-If you want to be successful you need to develop an <mark>owner mentality</mark>.
+If you want to be successful you need to develop an **owner mentality**.
 This means holding yourself 100% responsible and accountable for your outcomes.
 You may have done 90% of the work but if you haven't crossed the finish line it won't mean anything.
 It is not enough to your do your part.
 All that matters is the end result.

 ### The Formula for Success